 Chaplain/Pastor Pj Anderson DMIN, Founder, Space for Grace Fellowship Ministries, UCC, Lansing

-Rev. Mike Cooper, St. John's United Church of Christ, Owosso
+Rev. Mike Cooper, Paster at St. John's United Church of Christ, Owosso

-Michelle Fox Executive director and co-founder gender identity Network Alliance, I am also a deacon at Metropolitan Community Church of Detroit.
-I am also connected to the boards Pflag flag Detroit and Clinton Township.
+Michelle Fox Executive director and co-founder gender identity Network Alliance, She is also a deacon at Metropolitan Community Church of Detroit, and connected to the boards of Pflag flag Detroit and Clinton Township.

 Linda Haywood, First United Methodist of Ann Arbor and co-founder and co-leader of Rainbow Crossing